Highest ever bonus of 70,000 points for the TD® Aeroplan® Visa Infinite* Card! Learn more here

 • Grocery, Dining, Entertainment purchases (outside of Canada): Scotiabank Passport Visa Infinite Card

-• Drug Store Purchases: HSBC World Elite Mastercard
+• Drug Store Purchases: Brim World Elite Mastercard

-• Travel purchases: HSBC World Elite Mastercard unless you are planning on redeeming points for the purchase from Scene+, then use Scotia Passport Visa Infinite card thanks to its good insurance coverage
+• Travel purchases: Brim World Elite Mastercard unless you are planning on redeeming points for the purchase from Scene+, then use Scotia Passport Visa Infinite card thanks to its good insurance coverage

 • Daily transit* (outside of Canada): Scotia Bank Passport Visa Infinite Card

-• All other purchases: HSBC World Elite Mastercard (if you convert to airlines) otherwise any of the cards are fine.
+• All other purchases: Brim World Elite Mastercard up to its $25,000 cap otherwise any of the cards are fine.

 * - includes buses, subways, taxis, Ubers and more